 A detailed view of organs, tissues, and ligaments cannot be obtained using x-ray technology.
 In these cases, other diagnostic imaging such as MRI and Ultrasound is more beneficial.

-An x-ray of a pregnant dog can also help use to prepare for the birth of puppies by revealing how many your dog is expecting and whether a c-section may be required.
+An x-ray of a pregnant dog can also help users to prepare for the birth of puppies by revealing how many your dog is expecting and whether a c-section may be required.

 An x-ray will often be done when an animal is brought in to have issues assessed by a veterinarian.
 Because of this, no preparation is required.
 Your vet will be able to examine your pet and then, if an x-ray is required, they will take some time to walk you through the procedure and what they will be looking for from it.

-On the other hand, if your pup is squirming, edgy or in pain, sedation may be recommended by your vet.
-Some other reasons why sedation may be advised during your pup's x-ray includes if your dog's muscles need to be relaxed in order to gain a clear image or when the ray is of their spine, skull or teeth.
+On the other hand, if your pup is squirming, edgy, or in pain, sedation may be recommended by your vet.
+Some other reasons why sedation may be advised during your pup's x-ray includes if your dog's muscles need to be relaxed to gain a clear image or when the ray is of their spine, skull, or teeth.